StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 When using Direct3D11 for rendering, this contains a number of variables that may be useful for doing advanced rendering tasks.
 This is the default rendering backend on Windows.

 - `static IntPtr Backend.D3D11.D3DContext` — This is the main `ID3D11DeviceContext*` StereoKit uses for rendering.
+(No longer supported, always returns IntPtr.Zero)
 - `static IntPtr Backend.D3D11.D3DDevice` — This is the main `ID3D11Device*` StereoKit uses for rendering.
+(No longer supported, always returns IntPtr.Zero)

 ## static class Backend.OpenGL_GLX

 When using OpenGL with the GLX loader for rendering, this contains a number of variables that may be useful for doing advanced rendering tasks.
 This is the default rendering backend for Linux.

-- `static IntPtr Backend.OpenGL_GLX.Context` — This is the `GLXContext` that StereoKit uses with `glXMakeCurrent`
+- `static IntPtr Backend.OpenGL_GLX.Context` — This is the `GLXContext` that StereoKit uses with `glXMakeCurrent` (No longer supported, always returns IntPtr.Zero)
 - `static IntPtr Backend.OpenGL_GLX.Display` — This is the `Display*` from X used to create the GLX context.
+(No longer supported, always returns IntPtr.Zero)
 - `static IntPtr Backend.OpenGL_GLX.Drawable` — This is the `GLXDrawable` that StereoKit uses with `glXMakeCurrent`.
+(No longer supported, always returns IntPtr.Zero)

 ## static class Backend.OpenGL_WGL

 When using OpenGL with the WGL loader for rendering, this contains a number of variables that may be useful for doing advanced rendering tasks.
 This is Windows only, and requires gloabally defining SKG_FORCE_OPENGL when building the core StereoKitC library.

 - `static IntPtr Backend.OpenGL_WGL.HDC` — This is the Handle to Device Context `HDC` StereoKit uses with `wglMakeCurrent`.
+(No longer supported, always returns IntPtr.Zero)
 - `static IntPtr Backend.OpenGL_WGL.HGLRC` — This is the Handle to an OpenGL Rendering Context `HGLRC` StereoKit uses with `wglMakeCurrent`.
+(No longer supported, always returns IntPtr.Zero)

 ## static class Backend.OpenGLES_EGL

 When using OpenGL ES with the EGL loader for rendering, this contains a number of variables that may be useful for doing advanced rendering tasks.
 This is the default rendering backend for Android, and Linux builds can be configured to use this with the SK_LINUX_EGL cmake option when building the core StereoKitC library.

 - `static IntPtr Backend.OpenGLES_EGL.Context` — This is the `EGLContext` StereoKit receives from `eglCreateContext`.
+(No longer supported, always returns IntPtr.Zero)
-- `static IntPtr Backend.OpenGLES_EGL.Display` — This is the `EGLDisplay` StereoKit receives from `eglGetDisplay`
+- `static IntPtr Backend.OpenGLES_EGL.Display` — This is the `EGLDisplay` StereoKit receives from `eglGetDisplay` (No longer supported, always returns IntPtr.Zero)

 ## static class Backend.OpenXR

 This class is NOT of general interest, unless you are trying to add support for some unusual OpenXR extension!
 StereoKit should do all the OpenXR work that most people will need.
 If you find yourself here anyhow for something you feel StereoKit should support already, please add a feature request on GitHub!
 This class contains handles and methods for working directly with OpenXR.
 This may allow you to activate or work with OpenXR extensions that StereoKit hasn't implemented or exposed yet.
 Check that Backend.XRType is OpenXR before using any of this.
 These properties may best be used with some external OpenXR binding library, but you may get some limited mileage with the API as provided here.

 - `static Int64 Backend.OpenXR.EyesSampleTime` — Type: XrTime.
-This is the OpenXR time of the eye tracker sample associated with the current value of .
+This is the OpenXR time of the eye tracker sample associated with the current value of [`Input.Eyes`]({{site.url}}/Pages/StereoKit/Input/Eyes.html).
 - `static UInt64 Backend.OpenXR.HeadSpace` — Type: XrSpace.
 StereoKit's head/view reference space, valid after SK.Initialize, this is created from `XR_REFERENCE_SPACE_TYPE_VIEW`.
 - `static UInt64 Backend.OpenXR.Instance` — Type: XrInstance.
 StereoKit's instance handle, valid after SK.Initialize.
 - `static UInt64 Backend.OpenXR.Session` — Type: XrSession.
 StereoKit's current session handle, this will be valid after SK.Initialize, but the session may not be started quite so early.